-We may need to make acquisitions or form strategic alliances or partnerships in order to remain competitive in our market, and recent acquisitions, strategic alliances or partnerships, including the acquisition of Mediasite KK and Sonic Foundry International, could be difficult to integrate, disrupt our business and dilute stockholder value.
+We may need to make acquisitions or form strategic alliances or partnerships in order to remain competitive in our market, and such acquisitions, strategic alliances or partnerships, could be difficult to integrate, disrupt our business and dilute stockholder value.

 We completed the acquisitions of Mediasite KK in Japan and MediaMission (now Sonic Foundry International) in the Netherlands in fiscal 2014.
-As a result of these acquisitions, we must integrate our products, services, dispersed operations, management systems and very different cultures.
 In the future, we may acquire or form strategic alliances or partnerships with other businesses in order to remain competitive or to acquire new technologies.
 Acquisitions, alliances and investments involve numerous risks, including:

-- The potential failure to achieve the expected benefits of the combination or acquisition; - Difficulties in and the cost of integrating operations, technologies, services and personnel; - Diversion of financial and managerial resources from existing operations; - Risk of entering new markets in which we have little or no experience or where competitors may have stronger market positions; - Potential write-offs of acquired assets or investments, and potential financial and credit risks associated with acquired customers; - Potential loss of key employees; - Inability to generate sufficient revenue to offset acquisition or investment costs; - The inability to maintain relationships with customers and partners of the acquired business; - The difficulty of transitioning the acquired technology onto our existing platforms and maintaining the security standards consistent with our other services for such technology; - Potential unknown liabilities associated with the acquired businesses; - Unanticipated expenses related to acquired technology and its integration into existing technology; - Negative impact to our results of operations because of the depreciation and amortization of amounts related to acquired intangible assets, fixed assets and deferred compensation, and the loss of acquired deferred revenue and unbilled deferred revenue; - Delays in customer purchases due to uncertainty related to any acquisition; - The need to implement controls, procedures and policies at the acquired company;

-- Challenges caused by distance, language and cultural differences; - In the case of foreign acquisitions, the challenges associated with integrating operations across different cultures and languages and currency, technological, employee and other regulatory risks and uncertainties in the economic, social and political conditions associated with specific countries; and - The tax effects of any such acquisitions.
+- The potential failure to achieve the expected benefits of the combination or acquisition; - Difficulties in and the cost of integrating operations, technologies, services and personnel; - Diversion of financial and managerial resources from existing operations; - Risk of entering new markets in which we have little or no experience or where competitors may have stronger market positions; - Potential write-offs of acquired assets or investments, and potential financial and credit risks associated with acquired customers; - Potential loss of key employees; - Inability to generate sufficient revenue to offset acquisition or investment costs; - The inability to maintain relationships with customers and partners of the acquired business; - The difficulty of transitioning the acquired technology onto our existing platforms and maintaining the security standards consistent with our other services for such technology; - Potential unknown liabilities associated with the acquired businesses; - Unanticipated expenses related to acquired technology and its integration into existing technology; - Negative impact to our results of operations because of the depreciation and amortization of amounts related to acquired intangible assets, fixed assets and deferred compensation, and the loss of acquired deferred revenue and unbilled deferred revenue; - Delays in customer purchases due to uncertainty related to any acquisition; - The need to implement controls, procedures and policies at the acquired company; - Challenges caused by distance, language and cultural differences; - In the case of foreign acquisitions, the challenges associated with integrating operations across different cultures and languages and currency, technological, employee and other regulatory risks and uncertainties in the economic, social and political conditions associated with specific countries; and - The tax effects of any such acquisitions.